Back to top

 Expanded Comparison

-Primary Selection Filters are used to select desired areas, rate structures, water sources, and ownership types for primary calculations.
-These filters affect the primary selection KPIs and measures within the comparison bars.
+Primary Selection Filters are used to select desired metrics for primary calculations.
+These filters affect the primary selection of KPIs and measures within the comparison bars.

 image of dropdown primary selection element

 Users can select any number of items in the filter bars.
-The new filters can be confirmed using the check mark.
+The new filters can be confirmed using the check mark and will adjust the primary KPIs for each dashboard.

 image of utility search selection element